Harvey Birdman, Attorney at Law: Production

 Harvey Birdman, Attorney at Law creators Michael Ouweleen and Erik Richter had no credited involvement with Space Ghost Coast to Coast, which featured a separate character with the same "Harvey Birdman" name who was established by Evan Dorkin and Sarah Dyer.
-The "Attorney at Law" part of the series title comes from a separate Space Ghost Coast to Coast character, Dr Nightmare, from the episode "Lawsuit"; which was also written by Dorkin and Dyer.
+The "Attorney at Law" part of the series title comes from a separate Space Ghost Coast to Coast character, Dr. Nightmare, from the episode "Lawsuit", which was also written by Dorkin and Dyer.
 J. J. Sedelmaier Productions produced the pilot and was subsequently credited in every episode despite their lack of involvement otherwise.
 Production of the first season was handled by Allied Art & Science, with Cartoon Network Studios joining in after the second episode.
 The show was Adult Swim's most expensive original series at the time due to its use of digital ink and paint.
 After the first episode of the second season, both studios were replaced by Turner Studios, who animated episodes using Adobe After Effects.
 The reason for the switch was that the animation studio was having difficulty maintaining the fast pace of the show, and thus the production of episodes slowed down due to constant retakes.

+Bardel Animation in Vancouver provided animation services on Seasons 2 and 3, including Larry Hall directing, Cristina Tanase producing, and Paul Johnson animating, among many others.